what is honed tile? digging into the stone finish

 honing has the effect of modernizing a stone’s surface, allowing it to pair with a wide range of design styles. you’ll find honed tile in a variety of materials, too, from marble and limestone to travertine and terrazzo. there really is a stone for every project.

-honed tiles are easier to maintain on an everyday basis, as they do not show water spots and fingerprints as readily as polished tiles do. they also tend to hide scratches, scuffs, and other wear and tear more effectively, making them a great option for high-traffic areas. it’s worth noting that honed tile needs to be resealed anywhere from every six months to every two years, depending on where it is installed.
+while scratches, scuffs, and other wear and tear may still show with this type of tile, it can still disguise these marks. that makes it a great option for high-traffic areas (even commercial areas). it’s worth noting that honed tile needs to be resealed anywhere from every six months to every two years, depending on where it is installed.

 how is honed tile different from other tile finishes?